santisbon/reference/frequent.md

-If you have the OhMyZsh plugins and .zshrc file recommended here you can:
+Some of these come when you have the OhMyZsh plugins and the .zshrc file recommended here.

-Git
+# Git
 ```Shell
 gst                   # git status
 ga                    # git add